miroslavpejic85/mirotalk-docs/docs/coturn/installation.md

 ## Turn_Server config

-Open `/etc/turnserver.conf` and add the following by replacing `your.domain.name` with your real domain or subdomain name.
+Open `/etc/turnserver.conf` and add the following by replacing `YOUR.DOMAIN.NAME` with your real domain or subdomain name.

 ```ini
 listening-port=3478